+ What is Hearken?

 + Do I need a web developer or technical expertise to use Hearken?

 Absolutely not!
 Hearken’s platform is designed to be easily used by anyone and everyone in a newsroom.
-Our intuitive backend management system is ready to use right away.
+Our intuitive EMS is ready to use right away.
 For those who know HTML and CSS, we offer advanced options for look and feel.

 We also have comprehensive technical documentation to help those who don’t consider themselves tech savvy and are always a phone call or email away.
 We’re happy to guide you or set up a call and screenshare.